Wondering what to do with the kids over break? Look no further. Here’s a list of some things that will be fun for kids. Many are free!

-This list has been updated for the 2018/2019 season, but more is being added every day, so keep checking back!
+This list has been updated for the 2022/2023 season, but more events are being added every day, so keep checking back!

-- Santa’s Wonderland at Bass Pro Shops: Free pictures with Santa, crafts, games, more, all free.
-The same events take place at Cabela’s.
+Santa’s Wonderland at Bass Pro Shops: Free pictures with Santa, crafts, games, more, all free.
+The same events take place at Cabela’s through December 24th, 2022.

-- Kwanzaa Celebrations: Kwanzaa lasts 8 days, starting on December 26th.
-Follow the above link for information on three free family-friendly celebrations in Durham and Cary.
+Kwanzaa Celebrations: Kwanzaa lasts 8 days, starting on December 26th.
+Follow the above link for information on some free family-friendly celebrations.

-- Pullen Park: Pullen Park is a draw for families, with its playgrounds and the carousel and train ride ($1 each.)
-(Note: Pullen Park’s Holiday Express is sold out.)
+Pullen Park: Pullen Park is a draw for families, with its playgrounds, train ride, and the carousel.

-- Go on your own hike: Follow the above link for some of the most kid-friendly hikes in the Triangle.
+Go on a hike: Follow the above link for some of the most kid-friendly hikes in the Triangle.

-- Trampoline parks, mini-golf, rock climbing, more: There are tons of fun, active attractions for families in the Triangle.
-Follow the above link to find Groupons for a lot of them.
+Trampoline parks, mini-golf, rock climbing, more: There are tons of fun, active attractions for families in the Triangle.
+Check out a big list of indoor play areas, as well as some discounts, at the above link.
 Why pay full price?

-- Stagville State Historic Site: Learn about the Pre-Civil War past.
-It’s always free to visit, and there are guided tours at 11 a.m., 1 p.m. and 3 p.m.
-It’s open Tuesday through Saturday.
+Stagville State Historic Site: Learn about the Pre-Civil War past.
+It’s always free to visit, and to take a self-guided tour.
+Guided tours are $2 for adults, and $1 for children age 5-12 and seniors.